 ECL measurement.
 Measurement of ECLs is a significant estimate that involves determination of methodology, models and data inputs.
 Details of ECL measurement methodology and related updates are disclosed in Note 27.
 The following components have a major impact on credit loss allowance: definition of default, SICR, probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD").
 The Bank regularly reviews the models and inputs to the models to reduce any differences between expected credit loss estimates and actual credit loss experience.
-In 2023, the Bank further improved PD model for corporate clients by incorporating forwardi looking information and calibrating the model to point in time, with an immaterial impact on ECL level.
+In 2024, the Bank included effects of macroeconomic factors on the default rate and incorporated in PD model for corporate clients.
 Refer to Note 27 for more information about the model.

 Significant increase in credit risk ("SICR").
 In order to determine whether there has been a significant increase in credit risk, the Bank compares the risk of a default occurring over the life of a financial instrument at the end of the reporting date with the risk of default at the date of initial recognition.
 Refer to Note 27 for more information regarding the assessment whether or not there has been a significant increase in credit risk.
-Should 10% of all loans and advances to customers classified in Stage 1 as of 31 December 2023 be measured at lifetime ECL (Stage 2), the expected credit loss allowance would be higher by RSD 15,224 thousand as of 31 December 2023 (31 December 2022: higher by RSD 2,877 thousand).
+Should 10% of all loans and advances to customers classified in Stage 1 as of 31 December 2023 be measured at lifetime ECL (Stage 2), the expected credit loss allowance would be higher by RSD 41,598 thousand as of 31 December 2024 (31 December 2023: higher by RSD 15,224 thousand).

 Business model assessment.
 The business model drives classification of financial assets.
 Management applied judgement in determining the level of aggregation and portfolios of financial instruments when performing the business model assessment.
 When assessing sales transactions, the Bank considers their historical frequency, timing and value, reasons for the sales and expectations about future sales activity.
 Sales transactions aimed at minimising potential losses due to credit deterioration are considered consistent with the "hold to collect" business model.
-Other sales before maturity, not related to credit risk management activities, are also consistent with the "hold to collect" business model.
-Other sales before maturity, not related to that they are infrequent or insignificant in value, both individually and in aggregate.
+Other sales before maturity, not related to credit risk management activities, are also consistent with the "hold to collect" business model, provided that they are infrequent or insignificant in value, both individually and in aggregate.
 The Bank assesses significance of sales transactions by comparing the value of the sales to the value of the portfolio subject to the business model assessment over the average life of the portfolio.
 In addition, sales of financial asset expected only in stress case scenario, or in response to an isolated event that is beyond the Bank's control, is not recurring and could not have been anticipated by the Bank, are regarded as incidental to the business model objective and do not impact the classification of the respective financial assets.